mraible/mongock-docs/content/pages/get-started.md

 ### Build the runner
-As mentioned in the [runner section](/runner#builder), there are two approaches when comes to build the Mongock runner.
+As mentioned in the [runner section](/runner#builder), there are two approaches when comes to build the Mongock runner, the builder and the automatic approach.

-For this example, we show the simplest one, the properties approach.
+For this example, we show the simplest one, the automatic approach.

 #### Properties
 ```yaml